learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 its default, `row` or `nowrap`.

-Again, notice we've only defined flex properties in the parent element, `<main>`.
-We're effectively letting our browser decide how to handle the positioning of the child divs with this one line of CSS for the parent.
+Again, notice we've only defined flex properties in the parent element, using `.main`.
+We're effectively letting our browser decide how to handle the positioning of the child divs with these two lines of CSS for the parent.
 For the next section, switch the direction back to `row` (so, either `flex-flow: row wrap;`, or just `flex-flow: wrap;`)

 #### justify-content